kisekae/UltraKiss/README.md

 # UltraKiss

 **UltraKiss 5.1** is now released.
 This release provides a new online Issue Reporting system for bug reports or suggestions for improvement.
 A GitHub user login is no longer required.
 Issue reports are submitted to GitHub anonymously and also emailed to the developer with a copy to the submitter.
-You can now submit issues directly from within UltraKiss use **Help-Bug Report**.
+You can now submit issues directly from within UltraKiss using the menu command **Help-Bug Report**.

 ```diff
 January 3, 2026.
 UltraKiss version 5.0 now offers SSL secure connections to the server.